g-sferr/SRRC-FIR_Filter-FPGA_Digital_Circuit/README.md

 ## Documentation Report

-You can find more details about the work related to this project by reading the **Report** appropriately wrote to summarize it by clicking on this link [Square Root Raised-Cosine Filter (FIR): Digital Circuit FPGA Implementation](/docs/Report-SRRC-FIR_Filter.pdf).
+You can find more details about the work related to this project by reading the **Report** appropriately wrote to summarize it by clicking on this link [Square Root Raised-Cosine Filter (FIR): FPGA Digital Circuit](/docs/Report-SRRC-FIR_Filter.pdf).

 ## Author